BaiyangZhang/oldBlog/_posts/2023-06-30-Note-on-Quantization-of-Skyrme-Model.md

 *All of the above can't be done without Wess-Zumino term.*

 Eventually, Witten found that if $N_ {c}$ is even then the Skyrmion is a boson, if $N_ {c}$ is odd then fermion.
 In QCD we have $N_ {c}=3$ thus the Skyrmion is to be interpreted as a fermion.
 This is yet another justification to identify the Skyrmion with baryons.

 I have to say that, even with all the justifications we introduced before, I am still not convinced that Skyrmions are baryons, for they have entirely different inner structure, electric charges, etc. Bite me.

 ### Zero-mode quantization

+There are various different ways to quantize a Skyrmion at different level, the zero-mode quantization may be the simplest one.

+Zero modes are roughly speaking the "flat" directions where you can deform the Skyrmion without increasing its energy.
+So you can imagine it's like rolling a ball (Skyrmion) on a flat ground, where all the three directions corresponds to zero modes.
+Let's take the by-now familiar hedgehog solution for the starting point.
+It has three translational zero modes, but we are not yet interested in them.
+It also has three spatial rotation symmetries and three isospin rotation symmetries, they are kind of the same thing because you can always achieve the same result by using either one of them, so effectively we only have three independent rotational symmetry.
+We will work with the isospin, or internal rotation symmetry $SU(2)_ {V}$, for they are easier to be realized.

+The iso-rotation is parametrized by three collective coordinates $\theta_ {1,2,3}$, in the form
+$$
+U_ {H}(r,t) = A(t)U_ {H}(r)A^{\dagger}(t)
+$$
+where $H$ for hedgehog, $A=\exp(i \theta_ {i}T^{i})$ and $T^{i}$ are the generators.

 Given $U(t)$ in terms of $A(t)$, in theory we can substitute it in the Lagrangian, obtaining a Lagrangian (Hamiltonian, whatever) in terms of $A(t)$.
 We can then try to diagonalize the Hamiltonian, find the eigenstates.
 We can then study the spin and isospin of these eigenstates by acting the corresponding operators on it.
 The eigenstates with proper spin and isospin will correspond to the nucleon and delta.